IQSS/DataTaggingLibrary/DataTagsLib/DOCS/sphinx-source/source/cli-manual.rst

 Commands are executed by typing their name, preceded by ``\`` (e.g. ``\about`` for the "about" command).
 Common commands have shortcuts.
 These are shown, when available, in parentheses near the command name.
 Some commands expect parameters; these are passed after the command name, like so: ``\show-slot Name/Of/Slot``.

 You are encouraged to read through the list.
-We will highlight some of the more powerful commands below.
+Some useful commands are highlighted below.

 Useful Commands for Users
 --------------------------

 about
-  Shows information about the current questionnaire and the application in general.
+  Shows information about the current model and the application in general.

 current-tags
   Shows the current value of the tags.